sbt/sbt/src/sphinx/Howto/inspect.rst

    :title: Show the main classes detected in a project
    :type: command

-   show compile:discovered-main-classes
+   show compile:discoveredMainClasses

-sbt detects the classes with public, static main methods for use by the ``run`` method and to tab-complete the ``run-main`` method.
+sbt detects the classes with public, static main methods for use by the ``run`` method and to tab-complete the ``runMain`` method.
-The ``discovered-main-classes`` task does this discovery and provides as its result the list of class names.
+The ``discoveredMainClasses`` task does this discovery and provides as its result the list of class names.
 For example, the following shows the main classes discovered in the main sources:

 .. code-block:: console

-    > show compile:discovered-main-classes
+    > show compile:discoveredMainClasses
     ... <runs compile if out of date> ...
     [info] List(org.example.Main)